shieldgenerator7/DnD-Stories/Agranari/Agranari Adventures Custom Rules.md

 ### Appearance

 Your appearance will be determined by your species.
 You may choose to take the species ability of your chosen species, but if you do, it effects a small part of your appearance.
 Each species has an “imperfection” that means they have the species ability.
-If you don’t want the imperfection to be a part of your character’s apearnce, then you can forego taking the species ability.
+If you don’t want the imperfection to be a part of your character’s appearance, then you can forego taking the species ability.

 ### Starting Item